Dr.MycoTek

 The Problem

-Understanding whether a mushroom has gills, pores, teeth, or ridges is the first step in identification — but many beginners don't know the difference.
+Understanding whether a mushroom has gills, pores, teeth, or ridges is the first step in identification — but many beginners don't know the difference or why it matters.

-The underside of a mushroom cap is the hymenium — the spore-producing surface.
-It comes in four main forms, and identifying which type your mushroom has is the single most important first step in narrowing its identity.
-Gills (lamellae) are thin, blade-like plates radiating from the stem like the spokes of a wheel — this is the most common type and includes familiar species like button mushrooms, Amanitas, and chanterelles.
-Pores are tiny round holes on a sponge-like surface — found in boletes (fleshy, stem-and-cap mushrooms growing from soil) and polypores (bracket fungi growing on wood).
-Teeth (spines) are downward-hanging pointed structures — found in hedgehog mushrooms, lion's mane, and related species.
-Smooth or wrinkled surfaces with no distinct structures are found in chanterelles (false gills are technically wrinkles) and some club fungi.
+When a mycologist receives an unidentified mushroom, they turn it over immediately.
+The underside of the cap — the hymenium — is the spore-producing surface, and it comes in four main forms.
+Each form immediately narrows the identification to a specific subset of genera.
+Gills (lamellae) are thin, blade-like plates radiating from the stem like spokes — this is the most common type and includes familiar species like button mushrooms, Amanitas, and chanterelles.
+Pores are tiny round holes on a sponge-like surface — found in boletes and polypores.
+Teeth (spines) are downward-hanging pointed structures — found in hedgehog mushrooms and lion's mane.
+False ridges (blunt, forking, wrinkle-like) are found in chanterelles.
+This initial classification eliminates hundreds of species from consideration before you look at colour, size, or habitat.

 Understanding Gill Anatomy